jswelling/CMU-MS-DAS-Vis-S24/docs/welcome_to_d3_body.md

 the browser page, the individual bits of the SVG structure exist as separate entities in the browser DOM.

 Let's look at this bit of SVG in the browser's developer tools.
+We have to use the Flask app because Streamlit hides the structure.

 We are used to javascript being able to change the normal elements of